-As Constitution Daily counts down to the debut on December 15 at the National Constitution Center of an exhibition featuring an original copy of the Bill of Rights, we are looking at some fascinating facts about the iconic document.
+As Constitution Daily counts down to Bill of Rights Day on December 15, we are looking at some fascinating facts about the iconic document.

 When James Madison spoke to the First Congress he proposed 20 amendments for a Bill of Rights, and not the 10 we all know about.
 So what did Congress delete from the final list that was ratified by the states?